faxu/onnxruntime/docs/reference/execution-providers/NNAPI-ExecutionProvider.md

     The python package from your 'full' build with NNAPI enabled must be installed for `--use_nnapi` to be a valid option

-This model can be used with [a minimal build that includes the NNAPI EP](../../how-to/build/mobile.md#create-a-minimal-build-for-android-with-nnapi-support).
+This model can be used with a minimal build that includes the NNAPI EP.
+See: [How to: Deploy ORT on mobile](../../how-to/deploy-on-mobile.md).